Juniper/ChassisInfoFetcher/README.md

 #### If you are using Putty: In the Session tab, specify the IP address and port; In the Data tab specify the username; In the SSH/Auth tab specify the private key for authentication.

+In the new prompt run the following commands:

 >cd /home/ubuntu/ChassisInfoFetcher

 >python app.py

+After the tool has finished execution: The ChassisInfoFetcher/CIF/output folder on your Windows device will contain the output from all devices.

 ## 1. Installation using Docker